Select Mail from myapps, if not already displayed.

 Your college email has system folders such as Inbox, Drafts, and Sent Items.
 You can create your own folders to organize your email.

-You can turn off the Focused Inbox feature in email if you want.
-Some students have reported that important emails from Blackboard are going into their Other Inbox.
-Focused Inbox will eventually replace Clutter.
+You can turn off the Focused Inbox feature in email if you want to.
+Some students and employees have reported that important emails are going into their Other Inbox, such as those from Blackboard.

 Or you can also choose to select individual emails in your Other Inbox, right-click and select Always move to Focused Inbox.